helenmeskhidze/helenmeskhidze.github.io/1translationsP2.md

 ## Dropping outermost parentheses

 As we have seen, parentheses are crucial for the avoidance of ambiguity in our well-formed formulas.
 However, when we write things out by hand, the last parentheses that we write can be omitted without any loss of confusion.
 That is, we can write just $p\wedge q$ instead of $(p\wedge q)$.
 Likewise, we can just write $p\wedge (q\vee r)$ instead of $(p\wedge (q\vee r))$.
-However, we cannot drop inner parentheses, since e.g $p\wedge q\vee r)$ is ambiguous in exactly the way we are trying to avoid.
+However, we cannot drop inner parentheses, since e.g $p\wedge q\vee r$ is ambiguous in exactly the way we are trying to avoid.
 We maintain the convention of allowing ourselves to drop outermost parentheses throughout this course.
+You'll notice that Carnap will also count expressions with dropped outer parentheses as correct.

 <br>